teo666/Universal-Motor-Controller/README.md

 # Known problems and Improvements

-This is a nightly UMC version, there are many things to improve
+This is an early UMC version and there are many things to improve.
+I hope that someone will find this project interesting helping me (and diyers community) to improve its capabilities.

 ### Higher priority
+- Improve initial frequency calculation by decreasing needed time
+- Avoid gives full power if zero crossing detector circuit fail
+- Motor hang detection
 - Slow start integration
 - Allow rotation inversion